 EntityClient Provider for the Entity Framework

-The EntityClient provider is a data provider used by Entity Framework applications to access data described in a conceptual model.
-For information about conceptual models, see Modeling and Mapping.
+The EntityClient provider is a data provider used by Entity Framework applications to access data described in an Entity Data Model (EDM).
+For information about EDMs, see Data Modeling in the Entity Framework.
 EntityClient uses other .NET Framework data providers to access the data source.
 For example, EntityClient uses the .NET Framework Data Provider for SQL Server (SqlClient) when accessing a SQL Server database.
-For information about the SqlClient provider, see SqlClient for the Entity Framework.
+For information about the SqlClient provider, see .NET Framework Data Provider for SQL Server (SqlClient) for the Entity Framework.
 The EntityClient provider is implemented in the System.Data.EntityClient namespace.

 The Entity Framework builds on top of storage-specific ADO.NET data providers by providing an EntityConnection to an underlying data provider and relational database.
 To construct an EntityConnection object, you have to reference a set of metadata that contains the necessary models and mapping, and also a storage-specific data provider name and connection string.
 After the EntityConnection is in place, entities can be accessed through the classes generated from the conceptual model.